ibexa/documentation-developer/docs/api/field_types_reference/richtextfield.md

 ## Custom DocBook format

+!!! caution

+    The custom DocBook format described below is subject to change and is not covered by backwards compatibility promise.

 You can use the Ibexa flavor of the DocBook format in PHP API and in REST API requests by providing the DocBook content as a string.